 Process Design Survey and iPollingTM Results Review

 The results of Peeriosity’s Process Design Survey that is completed when companies join Peeriosity, plus comments added on a supporting Peeriosity poll created using the iPollingTM technology, provide additional insight.
-First, regarding the primary organizational structure for the Fixed Asset process, 64% of member companies have the process in Shared Services, with 11% reporting that Fixed Assets is either centralized or in performed in Headquarters, with 22% indicating that a combination of approaches area is used.
-Only 3% indicate that Fixed Assets is performed in a decentralized manner.
+First, regarding the primary organizational structure for the Fixed Asset process, 64% of member companies have the process in Shared Services, with 11% reporting that Fixed Assets is either centralized or performed in Headquarters, with 22% indicating that a combination of approaches area is used.
+Only 3% indicate that Fixed Assets are performed in a decentralized manner.

-When examining the geographic design for the Fixed Asset process, only 12% indicate they have a global design, with 28% indicating a design that is multi-regional, and another 28% indicating a design that is single country.
+When examining the geographic design for the Fixed Asset process, only 12% indicate they have a global design, with 28% indicating a design that is multi-regional, and another 28% indicating a design that is a single country.
 Obviously, while not global, multi-regional suggests a high degree of process standardization to support delivery from a center that supports multiple regions.
 Interestingly, an equal number of companies have a country-by-country model.
 Here are the details:

 The next important piece of the puzzle is to understand the primary orientation for standardization of the Fixed Assets process.
 The results suggest that while there be multiple centers involved, for 31% of member companies the primary orientation is global, with an additional 19% indicating a multi-regional orientation for standardization.
-The final 18% indicated either regional or multi-country, with none indicating that their primary orientation is a single country model.
+The final 18% indicated either regional or multi-country, with none indicating that their primary orientation is a single-country model.

 Poll comments from Peeriosity members on this topic include: